As a graduate of the Master's Programme in Life Science Informatics you will:

 Plan your studies or take a look at the model timetables in the Studies service.

-Check out courses in the online course catalogue for University of Helsinki student in the Studies service.
+Check out courses in the online course catalogue for University of Helsinki students in the Studies service.

 The University of Helsinki also offers Finnish courses for international students.

-The programme includes a mandatory Master´s thesis, a scientific research project.
+The programme includes a mandatory Master's thesis, a scientific research project.
 The project can be theoretical or practical in nature, including biological or medical data-analysis from an ongoing research project.
-The resulting thesis is a written work that demonstrates your ability for scientific reasoning and your familiarity with the relevant scientific literature.
-You will be appointed a supervisor who will hold regular meetings with you to ensure that your thesis work is proceeding smoothly and on schedule.
-The thesis is worth 30 credits (ECTS), corresponding to full-time studies during one semester.
-Although the thesis is an independent work, it is often done as part of a research group.
+The resulting thesis is a written work that demonstrates how you can apply your knowledge to a novel problem, your aptitude in scientific reasoning and your familiarity with the relevant scientific literature.
+You will be appointed a supervisor, who will ensure that your thesis work proceeds smoothly and on schedule.
+The thesis is worth 30 credits (ECTS), corresponding to full-time studies for one semester.
+The thesis is independent work, but it is often done as a well-defined task within a research group.

 After completing the MSc programme in Life Science Informatics, you can apply for doctoral studies in the University of Helsinki, elsewhere in Finland or abroad.
 The high level of international recognition of the University of Helsinki and the Life Science research groups offers you excellent opportunities for doctoral studies at top universities.
 The additional education and practical skills gained in doctoral studies are useful not only for an academic research career but also for working in the private sector.